cfu288/CellNeuro/Notes.md

           * when light hits the photoreceptor, it releases less of the excitatory nt
           * and so the bipolar cell will hyperpolarize
         * ON: For others, glutamate is inhibitory.
 When photoreceptors hyperpolarize due to light, inhibition is shut off and bipolar cell depolarizes.
-        * Bipolar cells have receptive fields:
+        * **Bipolar cells** have receptive fields:
-          * Receptive field: the area of the world where an image affects the bipolar cell's output
+          * **Receptive field** - the area of the world where an image affects the bipolar cell's output
             * Receptive field in a touch receptor
             ![receptive field](/Images/rf.jpg)
             * In a neuron that receives inputs from several touches:
               * multiple touch receptors interface with single neuron, that neuron gets inputs from all of them.
             * the receptive field of a bipolar cell is a circle
-              * center and surrounding have 2 seperate receptive fields, opposite.
-Its response to photoreceptors that detect images in teh center of its receptive field will always be the opposite  to a stimulus that acts on a photoreceptor that is providing info on the surround.
+              * _center_ and _surrounding_ have 2 separate receptive fields, opposite.
+Its response to photoreceptors that detect images in the center of its receptive field will always be the opposite  to a stimulus that acts on a photoreceptor that is providing info on the surround.
               * if bipolar cell has an "on" response to stimuli in the center of its receptive field, it will have an off response to stimuli in the surround and vice-versa.
               * bipolar cells can be on center, off surround or off center, on surround.
               * **Sign conserving synapse** - if bipolar cell responds to its presynaptic photoreceptor cell with the same type of response as what the photoreceptor did ( photoreceptor and bipolar cell both hyperpolarize)
               * **Sign inverting synapse** - if the bipolar cells response is the opposite to that of the presynaptic.
+            * **Center** - comes from photoreceptors that are directly presynaptic to it.
+When photoreceptor is stimulated with light, it gives info on the center.
+Center can have more stimulation(more area is stimulated) or less, this determines how strong the bipolar cells response will be.
+            Center leaks glutamate(inhibitory) always in the dark, when light hits it is inhibited, bipolar depolarizes because it isnt inhibited anymore.
+            * **Surround** - gets input from other photoreceptors that interact with the bipolar cell by way of a horizontal cell.
+Surround response is always the opposite of the center response.
+Inhibits the photoreceptor on center with GABA.
+When surronding photoreceptor is depolarizes from light, depolarizes horizontal cell which shuts it off.
+Sign inverting synapse between horz and center photoreceptor.
+              * Surround is opposite, input comes from photoreceptor and sends it to horizontal cell, HC synapses with Synapse of photoreceptor and bipolar cell in the center
+              * The horizontal cell releases GABA onto the synapse to the bipolar, which is inhibitory.
+When photoreceptor is stimulated, sign conserving signal shuts off horizontal cell which shuts off inhibition.
+              * In the dark(when the surround is not stimulated), horizontal cell is always releasing GABA onto center photoreceptor.
+Always a little bit of inhibition.
+              * When horizontal cell receives hyperolarization by stimulating the surround photoreceptor, it shuts of this inhibition
+                * This allows the photoreceptor to depolarize (usually hyperpolarized when light hits it).
+              * if light falls on center, hyperpolarizes
+              * if light falls on surround, depolarizes (IMG from phone and ppt)
+              * All of this is _graded_ - if a little of the center of the bipolar cell's receptive field is stimulated
+              * **When both center and surround is stimulated** - Big deploarization and big hyperpolarization add -> no signal
-            *
+            * EXAMPLE.
+              * Suppose on center bipolar cell, stimulate center only.
+Center depolarizes because presynaptic photoreceptor, stimulated by light, hyperpolarizes and releases _less glutamate_ onto the bipolar cell.
+                * That bipolar cell has a receptor that uses glutamate as inhibitory.
+Is now more prone to fire
+              * The surround - stimulation will cause bipolar cell to hyperpolarizes
+                * here the presynaptic photoreceptor depolarizes and releases _more_ of the glutamate that is for this bipoar cell, inhibitory
+                * Horizontal cell shuts off its inhibition
+              * Why does the presynaptic photoreceptor depolarize when surround is stimulated by light?
+                * because the horizontal cell that synapses with it shuts off the release of inhibitory GABA.
+              * Why does a horizonal cell shut off its release of GABA?
+                * Because its input from its presynaptic surround photoreceptors hyperpolarize it.
+                * as photoreceptors hyperpolarize, horizontal cell does too